amstrd-cpc/amstrd-cpc/README.md

 this page is a storage room and a running log of things i'm building, breaking, fixing, and slowly dragging into existence.

 right now this github is still being assembled.
-some parts are empty. some are alive. some are just warnings of what's coming.

 ---

 ## what you'll find here